blockchainsllc/in3-docs/docs/api-c.md

 struct __attribute__((__packed__)) eip_;
 ```

-defines the flags for the current activated EIPs.
+Defines the flags for the current activated EIPs.

-Since it does not make sense to support a evm defined before Homestead, homestead EIP is always turned on!
+Since it does not make sense to support an EVM defined before Homestead, Homestead's EIP is always turned on!

 < REVERT instruction